swagtop/bevy-flake/README.md

 ```

 You can compile to every target with a `config.targetSpecificEnvironment` entry.
-If you the target you want isn't in the config, you can add it yourself, and set
+If the target you want isn't in the config, you can add it yourself, and set up
-up the environment needed for it yourself.
+the environment needed for it yourself.
 More on that [here.](docs/tweaks.md)

 - [Tweaks](docs/tweaks.md)
 - [Pitfalls](docs/pitfalls.md)